 Reminding someone that you’re there for them whenever they need you — whether that’s in the form of help with a small task or someone to call in a crisis — can be so essential to saving a life.

 According to the American Foundation for Suicide Prevention, there are three categories of suicide warning signs to look out for:

 What a person says can be an important indicator of suicidal ideations.
 If someone talks about killing themselves, feeling hopeless, being a burden, having no reason to live, or feeling trapped, be concerned.

-A person’s behavior, especially when related to a big event, loss, or change, can be an indicator of suicide risk.
+A person’s behavior, especially related to a big event, loss, or change, can indicate suicide risk.
 Behaviors to watch for include:

 - increased use or misuse of substances